joachim-n/drupal-core-development-project/README.md

 #### App root index.php patch

 The index.php scaffold file has to be patched after it has been copied to web/index.php, because otherwise DrupalKernel guesses the Drupal app root as incorrectly being inside the Drupal core git clone, which means it can't find the settings.php file.
+The update.php scaffold file has to be patched for the same reason.

 This is done by a Composer script after initial installation.
 The manual command
 is:

 ```
 cd web && patch -p1 <../scaffold/scaffold-patch-index-php.patch
+cd web && patch -p1 <../scaffold/scaffold-patch-update-php.patch
 ```

 See https://www.drupal.org/project/drupal/issues/3188703 for more detail.